Did your Facebook Group just lose a bunch of members? Get to the bottom of why your membership numbers dropped.

 How do I add new members to my Facebook Group?

-Before today, you could add new members all willy-nilly from your personal Facebook friend list.
+Prior to this 2019 update to Facebook Groups, you could add new members easily from your personal Facebook friend list.

-Many Facebook Group admins will get their first batch of members from finding people within their friend network to add, be it their Mom, sister-in-law, or people they once worked withat that ill-fated temp job.
+Many Facebook Group admins would get their first batch of members from finding people within their friend network to add, be it their Mom, sister-in-law, or people they once worked with.

-You know how it goes: “I need members for this group!
-I’m sure she wouldn’t mind if I added her….oh, and he’ll probably be cool with it…If they don’t like it, they can just leave the group.”
+The thought process for Facebook Group management in 2019: “I need members for my group!
+I’m sure they wouldn’t mind if I add them….they’ll probably be cool with it…If they don’t like it, they can just leave the group.”

-Effective immediately, you can’t add your Facebook friends to your group and have them count as a member.
-You will need to send an invitation, and upon their acceptance, they will become a member.
+Since this major update to Facebook Groups, you can no longer add your Facebook friends to your Facebook group and have them automatically count as a member.
+You will now need to send an invitation, and upon their acceptance, they will become a member.

-What happens to the Facebook groups members that I just lost since the Facebook update?
+What happens to the Facebook groups members that I just lost since this Facebook update?

 This is the main reason why you may have seen an abrupt drop in your number of members.